Published on: May 7, 2024 at 07:52

 Most of us known damn all about dams, but are familiar with hydraulic engineering, even if we don’t know it.
 As children we soon learn that if we leave a tap running at full bore into a kitchen sink with the plug in it, water will eventually overflow, even if there is an overflow outlet slot or hole to prevent this happening.

-As a boy Carnegie would have played in the pools and man-made watercourses or ‘Laids’ that fed the three mills which used waterwheels to power grindstones at the Heugh (steep ravine) near his Dunfermline home.
+As a boy Carnegie would have played in the pools and man-made watercourses or ‘Lades’ that fed the three mills which used waterwheels to power grindstones at the Heugh (steep ravine) near his Dunfermline home.
 Later he would learn much about the harnessing of water power from Uncle Lauder, who was raised and worked on maintenance tasks in his father’s Dunfermline snuff mill.
 Carnegie had hands-on experience too when he helped his ever busy mother by pumping water from the Moodie Street Well, where he would jump the queue by kicking over the buckets that others had put down to reserve their turn.

 The above portrait is of the three mills within the Pittencrieff estate Dunfermline, the top mill produced flour, the middle mill meal and the bottom one snuff.
 The water was channelled from a dam constructed by locals to harness the ‘Tower Burn’